 PAIN MANAGEMENT POLICY: Many people think pain management means taking opioid (narcotic) medications, such as oxycodone, hydrocodone, morphine, or fentanyl for their pain.
 However, opioids are only one of many options that physicians use to treat pain.

-At La Plata Physical Medicine, we believe the majority of patients with chronic pain will not benefit from opioids.
+At La Plata Physical Medicine, we believe the majority of patients with chronic pain will NOT benefit from opioids.
 We do not intend to take over management of chronic opioids and rarely will we prescribe long-term opioids.
 That being said, short-term use (1-2 weeks) may be appropriate for some patients.

 REFILL POLICY: Please plan ahead when calling for a prescription refill.
 Up to 72 hours may be necessary for your doctor to review your chart and approve your medication.
-Some medications require a hand written prescription, which will require you to come into the office to pick up the prescription.